 As a television personality, Hoffman has performed wacky mathematical paper tricks on Late Night with David Letterman and appeared on The Oprah Winfrey Show as the sole guest for an entire show.
 He worked with the magician David Blaine to kick off a chess match between two Russian champions in the ABC Studios in Times Square, where he also served as the master of ceremonies for three highly publicized chess events.
 He was the color commentator for 17 hours of live chess on ESPN, the on-air science essayist for PBS NewsHour, and the host of the five-part PBS series Discovering the Great Minds of Science.

 He has edited the writing of Oliver Sacks, Jared Diamond, Sherwin Nuland and Nobel laureates Francis Crick, Steven Weinberg, and Leon Lederman.
 He has conducted long video interviews with Noam Chomsky, Richard Dawkins, Ray Kurzweil, Penn Jillette, Aubrey de Grey, Annie Duke, Michio Kaku, Anatoly Karpov, Arianna Huffington, Ed Koch, Jonathan Irving, Gay Talese, Jonathan Ames, and Nobel laureates James Watson and Orhan Pamuk.
 He moderated a long radio debate between E.O.
 Wilson and the late Stephen Jay Gould.
 He has done stand-up storytelling at the Moth along with Nobel laureate Paul Nurse.
-He has played chess with Garry Kasparov, and he was taken into custody in Libya when he tried to play chess with Muammar el-Qaddafi.
+He has played chess with Garry Kasparov, and he was taken into custody in Libya when he tried to play chess with the late Muammar el-Qaddafi.

 Hoffman has moonlighted as a paradoxologist.
 Under the nom de plume Dr. Crypton, he created brain teasers, buried treasure hunts, and elaborate puzzle contests for clients such as Sharp and the Museum of Science and Industry in Chicago.
 Dr. Crypton received a screen credit for his work on the movie Romancing the Stone.
 Chicago magazine called Dr. Crypton “the smartest man in the world,” but Hoffman says they must have caught him on a particularly good day.